kammitama5/kammitama5.github.io/_posts/2020-07-16-Thursday-July-16th.md

   to write a Medium Blog post.

 ## Today stretched me
 - Today stretched me in a way that I would not have anticipated.
-I was around a bunch of successful persons in the business AI space, and their mindset is incredibly different from the AI research (or research in general) space.
+I was around a bunch of very successful persons in the business AI space, and their mindset is incredibly different from the AI research (or research in general) space.
 All of a sudden, it made me think about things that are lacking in the paths that I am currently pursuing.
 It opened up my world-view.
 Similarly, as part of the Fellowships
   I'm doing, I am in one assigned a mentor who pursued a PhD and then started his own business, and in another part of a group where